 If you include images in your content (and you should), make sure the keyword you’re targeting is in the alternative or alt text tags.

 SEO Content Writing Tip #4: Don’t forget about your meta description

-For this reason, they play such a crucial role in driving good click-through rates.
+So when they are carefully crafted and written for SEO, they play such a crucial role in driving good click-through rates.
 Good CTR, in turn, will boost your page’s SEO rank.

 SEO Content Writing Tip #5: Include your keyword in your URL

 You need to include your keyword in your URL, and, more specifically, you want to get your keyword as close to the root of your URL as possible (as close to your domain as possible – more on this in a second).
 If your keyword is a phrase, avoid using stop words in your URL (of, a, and, the, etc.).

 Including your keyword as close to the front of your URL as possible will help bolster its SEO strength.
 Here’s an example: